amkilar/GERONIMO/README.md

 [NCBI Assemblies]: https://www.ncbi.nlm.nih.gov/assembly/?term=

+#### WSL: problem with creating `snakemake_env`
+In a case of error similar to below:
+> CondaError: Unable to create prefix directory '/mnt/c/Windows/system32/env_snakemake'.
+> Check that you have sufficient permissions.
+You might try to delete cache with: `rm -r ~/.cache/` and try again.

 ## License
 The GERONIMO is freely available for academic users.
 Usage for commercial purposes is not allowed.